nxy7/blog/content/posts/How I reduced CI rust tests duration 3,5 times with caching and Nix!.md

 Arguably you can get away with just caching, but I think the two really go well together.

 ## Nix
 Nix describes itself as `tool that takes a unique approach to package management and system configuration.`.
-You don't need to use it as system configuration tool to get rewards from it's ecosystem.
+You don't need to use it as system configuration tool to get rewards from its ecosystem.
 In short: nix allows you to specify your projects dependencies and let anyone run your project from any machine.
-Imagine you clone your project onto machine that doesn't have rust or nodejs installed.
-With nix you can specify your project dependencies in flake.nix file (there are other ways but nix seems to head toward using flakes) and run one command `nix develop . -c bash` to get shell with all dependencies ready to use.
-If that doesn't sound awsome to you I don't know what will.
+Imagine you clone your project onto machine that doesn't have rust or NodeJS installed.
+With Nix you can specify your project dependencies in flake.nix file (there are other ways, but nix seems to head toward using flakes) and run one command `nix develop . -c bash` to get shell with all dependencies ready to use.
+If that doesn't sound awesome to you, I don't know what will.

 Without getting into internals of nix, when you run command above nix will download ALL dependencies needed by your project into 'nix store', that we can later cache in CI.
-Thanks to that if your project relies on rust, your CI will download rust only once and reuse it in futhurer CI runs.
+Thanks to that if your project relies on rust, your CI will download rust only once and reuse it in further CI runs.

 Here's how my flake.nix file looks like
 ```nix